raidgar98/sneaky_pointer/README.md

-This is simple class with one pointer, which allows you to store 3 flags inside for free.
+This is simple class with one pointer, which allows you to store some flags or whole numers.
+The amount of free bits depends on how much memory you have.
+Less you have, more you can store.

 If you are aware about RAM memory aligment this repo is for you.